imamnurby/RecipeGen/README.md

 We provide a Dockerfile to instatiate the environment that we use.
 You can set up the environment by running `docker build Dockerfile --tag <name:tag>`.

 # Training
-To train a model (either Interactive or One-Click), you can simply run `python3 <script-name>`.
+To train a model:(either Interactive or One-Click), you can simply run `python3 <script-name>`.
 The training settings can be changed by modifying the `args` initialization in the beginning of the script.

 # Inference
+Follow the instructions in `inference.ipynb` to perform inference using the trained model and compute the metrics.
-Follow the instructions in `inference.ipynb`.
-Do not forget to check the inference parameter in the beginning of the notebook.
+<br>*Do not forget to check the inference parameter in the beginning of the notebook.*

 # Checkpoints and Result Artefacts
 We release our model checkpoints and the corresponding inference results [here](https://zenodo.org/record/6668462#.YrAMh6hByUk).